 $ sudo useradd -d /nonexistent -g nogroup -s /bin/false domjudge-run $ cd /opt/domjudge/judgehost $ sudo bin/judgedaemon

 If you can see the judgehost list in the web interface, everything is done!
 Be sure to keep your session not closed during the judging.
-It is recommended to use tmux or some utilities to keep the judgedaemon alive.
+You may use tmux or the like to keep the judgedaemon alive even after disconnecting a SSH session.

 3. Stress Test

-Spotboard is an awesome, fancy, and modern web-based scoreboard application for programming contests, especially ACM-ICPC.
-It has been the official spotboard of ACM-ICPC Daejeon Regional from 2015.
+Spotboard is a modern-style, web-based scoreboard application for programming contests, especially ACM-ICPC.
+It has been officially used in the ACM-ICPC Regional of South Korea since 2015.
+Please follow the link to couple it with Domjudge.